daisygunn/heiwa-gallery/MANUAL-TESTING.md

 ### **Epic 5 - User Account**:

-17. As a **user** I can register & log in so that I can view my orders/wishlist.
+17. As a **user** I can register & login so that I can view my orders/wishlist.

 - Once a user is logged in, using the `my account` link in the navbar will bring the user to their account overview page.
 From here they can access either their personal details, previous orders or wishlist.